Marie Curie Individual Fellowships

 For a more detailed description of the rules, please see the Guide for Applicants.

 NB!
 All non-funded European Fellowship applications that pass all evaluation thresholds (70%) will be automatically passed on to the Widening Fellowships call, that provides an additional opportunity to researchers of any nationality to acquire and transfer new knowledge and to work on research and innovation in Widening countries (including Estonia!).

-Founded in 1632, the University of Tartu serves as the national university of Estonia.
+Founded in 1632, the University of Tartu serves as the national university of Estonia, while also offering many international study programmes and actively participating in European research networks.
 It belongs to the prestigious Coimbra Group as well as to the Guild of European research-intensive universities.
-The University of Tartu has recorded outstanding success in attracting national and international research funding, including in the Horizon 2020 programme, and through the Sixth Framework Programme of the EU.
+In 2018, the University of Tartu can be found at the top of the THE table of the best universities in the new EU member states, and it is placed 3rd in the QS University Rankings of Emerging Europe and Central Asia.
+Overall, UT claims its place among the 1.2% of the world's best universities according to different ranking schemes and citation data.
+It has recorded outstanding success in attracting national and international research funding, including in the Horizon 2020 programme, and through the Sixth Framework Programme of the EU.

 The Institute of Physics is in fact the largest institute in the structure of the University of Tartu.
 It takes pride in the prime working conditions provided by the most modern physics building in Eastern Europe (Physicum, inaugurated in 2014).
 The institute pursues research in a number of different directions, in theoretical and experimental physics as well as materials science.
 The research groups command several pieces of top level scientific equipment (transmission electron microscope, FIB scanning electron microscope) and actively participate in large scale European research projects and infrastructure (Max IV synchroton, EuroFusion, Graphene Flagship, etc).